Reflective Account 3

 It is clear that you did a lot of listening (using score follower videos), but all this material was accessed on the same date (01 February 2020) – there is nearly 2 hours of music here, which is a lot to assimilate in a single day.
 Perhaps it would have been more beneficial to listen to these whilst writing, comparing what you are composing to Bach’s material.

 My time and date entries in the Listening Logs for this module are not accurate.
-Unfortunately I did not write down the actual dates, so I ended up just entering the same date for several compositions.
+Unfortunately, I did not write down the actual dates, so I ended up just entering the same date for several compositions.
 I did in fact listen to each piece over the course of a whole week.
 This is the amount I normally take for the listening logs.
 I also frequently revisit the works during the entire month and make edits and corrections to my logs.
 My approach is quite ‘cyclical’ in this respect.

 General reflections on this module:

 My conclusion is that I need a much greater understanding of what actually constitutes Baroque style, particularly in terms or rhythm.
 I also need to revisit Bach’s work with a clearer perception of his methods of varying and developing his compositions.
-I think that part of the problem is that I am not necessarily hearing all these variations and that my impression of the style being monotone is because I am not perceiving everything within.
+I think that part of the problem is that I am not necessarily hearing all these variations and that my impression of the style being monotone is because I am not noticing everything within.
 I am missing a lot of the details and need to improve my listening skills in this respect.
 Again, this will be an ongoing process as my listening matures.